benrutter/atollas/README.md

 )
 ```

-Note that we have to take on more lines of code, because we're having to express not just what we're doing with the data, but also *what we're expecting the data to look like*.
-The upshot of that, is there are now only two possible places for runtime errors - when we're reading in the csv, and when we're reading in the parquet.
+We have to bear some additional boilerplate, but our code is now a lot more predictable, huzzah!
+Note that IO operations are the only ones that can fail indeterminately now.
+This is the core idea behind `atollas`: If something runs *once*, it should *run* everytime, only throwing errors at io boundaries.

-This is a massive benefit for production workflows, because all dataframe errors are reduced to something like:
+This is a massive benefit for production workflows, because all errors are reduced to something like:

 ```
 atollas.read_csv raise TypeError: